 The United States Department of Agriculture (USDA) BioPreferred® Program has certified Eastman Estron™ acetate tow with a biobased content of 60%.

 Estron™ acetate tow fibers are certified as biodegradable and compostable.
 TUV Austria and Din Certco provide third-party verification of biodegradability and compostability, so you can be confident when you choose Estron™.

 - The certified Estron™ fiber is our current product with no changes or additions.

-- Estron™ fibers are certified as biodegradable in soil and compostable in industrial and home conditions.
+- Estron™ fibers are certified as biodegradable in soil and water and compostable in industrial and home conditions.

 Wood pulp sourcing and certification